Become a Leader for Healthy Schools

 Creating a healthier school environment can be daunting, and sometimes it’s hard to know where to begin.
 The truth is, this journey looks different for every school, because every school has its own unique needs, challenges, student body, and staff.
 Using evidence-based assessments, schools can get a clear picture of how they are supporting student and staff health.
 From this starting point, schools can then work with their wellness committee members to create a school health improvement plan that will support their specific goals.

 In this workshop, participants will learn about assessment tools and resources and practice using them.
 After completing the workshop, participants will be able to return to their school and facilitate the assessment and planning process with their school wellness committee.
-This in-person training was developed for school administrators and school wellness committee members.

 After the training, participants will be able to: